just-umair/Calcultor/README.md

-# Calcultor
+# calculator
-Calculator using c sharp
+calculator using c sharp